MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 ms.custom: template-how-to
 ---

-# How to configure in Copy data in Data Warehouse
+# How to configure the Data Warehouse connector for the copy activity in Data Factory in Microsoft Fabric

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-This article outlines how to use the copy activity in data pipeline to copy data from and to Data Warehouse.
+This article outlines how to use the copy activity in data pipeline to copy data from and to a Data Warehouse.

 ## Supported configuration